Mission - 7460 Hurd Street

 • What will be the requirements for patrons to stay at this shelter?
 (Such as drug testing, maintaining the peace, length of stay, a “last call” of admittance each night etc).
 Currently the other housing in town - at Haven, allows drug taking to take place both on the property and outside.
 Patrons have consistently utilized the beds there, for years, without any rehabilitation or support to become independent and move on.
 There is no curfew as far as doors closing - and they’re allowed to come and go at all hours.
 This is not harm reduction.
 Harm reduction models (example: in site in vancouver) have criteria to be met.
 They are transition services that connect with other programs and services.
 Not only does this lack of harm reduction for current patrons not occur at haven, but with long term “residents” the capacity is met and people who may be newly affected by homelessness and need emergency shelter are turned away.
 The list goes on.
 So, my question is, if haven isn’t working - why are we creating more beds under the same broken system?
 Housing needs to have a real look at what’s happening in their accommodations in Mission as is - My hope is that if they saw the reality of it, they’d be mortified - enacting change and fund fixing what already exists, not wasting resources and money building more beds.
 Just because you’ve spent a lot of time (money) making a mistake - doesn’t mean you should maintain it.

-Monica asked about 3 years ago
+Monica asked over 3 years ago

 BC Housing is partnering with the City of Mission and Mission Community Services Society to provide approximately 50 supportive modular homes for adults at risk or experiencing homelessness.
 Supportive housing is an opportunity for people to leave the streets and shelter system for safe and stable housing that will contribute to an improved quality of life.
 Supportive housing is a self-contained studio home with various support services provided on-site, to ensure people can achieve and maintain housing stability.
 Supports could include outreach workers, life skills training, employment assistance, connection and referral to community services and support groups.
 All residents would sign a program agreement (similar to a tenancy agreement) and would pay rent.